ilbak/ilbak/README.md

 ### ...Ciao! 👋

 - 💬 Ask me about Loom
-- 📫 How to reach me: www.ilbak.it
+- 📫 WWW: www.ilbak.it
+- 😄 About me: www.ilbak.it/about/

 <!--